Opus Develops First Phase of Master-Planned Next Generation Industrial Development in Goodyear, Arizona

 Opus has completed the first phase of a next generation, master-planned, 95.6-acre industrial development in Goodyear, Ariz.
 Located at the business-friendly Goodyear Crossing Industrial Park, the property is adjacent to the Union Pacific rail line.
 It is one of the largest zoned, shovel-ready, rail-served sites inside the 303 Corridor in Southwest Phoenix.

 The Opus development will be a strong addition to the established industrial park, which is anchored by notable tenants like Amazon and Macy’s.
-Qualified users will also benefit from key entitlements, as a Foreign Trade Zone magnet designation is in place offering reduced or eliminated duty fees, decreased supply chain time, increased security, and potential for reduced property taxes of up to 72%.
+Qualified users will also benefit from key entitlements, as a Foreign Trade Zone magnet designation is in place offering reduced or eliminated duty fees, decreased supply chain time, increased security and potential for reduced property taxes of up to 72%.

-This Opus industrial building will also feature:
+This Opus industrial building also features:

 - 7-inch slab;

 - LEED certification.

 The first building in the master-planned development was completed in the fall 2017.